Tricklebyte/BlazorRazor/README.md

 <br/>[Authentication and Authorization in Blazor Applications by Kevin Dockx](https://app.pluralsight.com/library/courses/authentication-authorization-blazor-applications)\
 <br/> In his Pluralsight course, Kevin demonstrates using the LoginIDP and LogoutIDP pages to support hybrid flow operations between the Blazor Server application and IdentityServer.\
 This library allows you to use Kevin's design pattern without needing to create the LoginIDP and LogoutIDP pages for every one of your applications.\
-The views do not contain User Interface design content.
-The users are redirected to IdentityServer to login there.

  ### LoginIDP.cshtml / LogIDP.cs
 Invokes HttpContextChallengeAsync(OpenIdConnectDefaults.AuthenticationScheme), triggering the redirect to the IdentityServer login page.